 5. Always Get Two Guinea Pigs of Opposite Sex

 These pigs can make a lot of noise if left alone.
 They always need a partner with them.
 So, it’s necessary to buy them in pairs to stay exempt from the hassle.

-Make Them Sleep
+6. Make Them Sleep

-Generally, Guinea Pigs don’t sleep as much as humans.
-However, if they stay awake then they will continue making the noise.
+Generally, guinea pigs don’t sleep as much as humans.
+However, if they stay awake, then they will continue making the noise.
 The best way to make them sleep and get them accustomed to your life cycle is by giving them snacks before you go to sleep.

-You can put some hay and veggies which will make them content for the night and there are better chances that they will fall asleep.
+You can put some hay and veggies which will make them good for the night and there are better chances that they will fall asleep.

-Keep Them Active
+7. Keep Them Active

-The inactive Guinea Pigs are more likely to become grouchy and more so when you don’t give proper attention to them.
+The inactive guinea pigs are more likely to become grouchy when you don’t give proper attention to them.
 You need to keep guinea pigs busy with one thing or the other.

-The Magic Trick
+8. The Magic Trick

 There may be some other reasons too, but you can try this trick which rarely fails.
 You just need to train them.
-It’s all about communicating with your pet.
-First of all, keep a bowl of vegetables below your bed.
+It’s all about communicating with your guinea pig.

 Step 3: Once you reach their cage, open it and start petting them.
 A time will come and they will stop making that noise.
 Once they stop, serve them the veggies at that very moment.